Fay Crocker: Early life

+Crocker began playing golf at the age of six, later becoming an accomplished player in South America, claiming her home country's national title on 20 occasions and Argentina's championship another 14.

 Amateur career

-Crocker became an accomplished player in South America, claiming her home country's national title on 20 occasions and Argentina's championship another 14.

 Crocker traveled to the United States to compete in the U.S. Women's Amateur as early as 1939.
 After bowing out of the match-play event in the third round, she did not play in the tournament again for 11 years.
 For a time, Crocker worked in Buenos Aires, Argentina, as a U.S. Embassy clerk.
 In 1950, she returned to the U.S. Women's Amateur and advanced to the fourth round before losing to Mae Murray in 27 holes, nine more than the regulation 18.
 At the time, it was the longest playoff in a women's match-play event organized by the United States Golf Association.